TIPS Explained: Your Inflation Shield in 2026

 The key number for comparing TIPS to regular Treasuries is the breakeven inflation rate — the difference between the nominal Treasury yield and the TIPS real yield at the same maturity.

-What does this mean?
-If inflation averages more than 2.33% annually over the next decade, TIPS holders come out ahead.
-If inflation averages less than 2.33%, nominal Treasury holders win.
+If inflation averages more than 2.38% annually over the next decade, TIPS holders come out ahead.
+If inflation averages less, nominal Treasury holders win.
 The breakeven is the market's bet on where inflation will land.

 The Current TIPS Landscape

-Real yields across the TIPS curve tell an important story right now:
+Real yields across the TIPS curve tell a compelling story:

 These real yields are historically attractive.
 For much of the 2010s, TIPS real yields were negative — you were paying for inflation protection.
-Today, you're getting paid nearly 2% above inflation on a 10-year TIPS.
+Today, you're earning nearly 2% above inflation on a 10-year TIPS.
 That's a genuine real return with zero credit risk.

-For context, the average coupon rate on outstanding TIPS is 0.99% per Treasury.gov data, while newly issued TIPS at current auctions carry real yields closer to the market rates above.
-Buying TIPS at auction when real yields are elevated locks in those returns for the life of the bond.
+The average coupon rate on outstanding TIPS is 0.99% per Treasury.gov data, while newly issued TIPS at current auctions carry real yields near 1.9%.
+Buying at auction when real yields are elevated locks in those returns for the life of the bond.

 When TIPS Make Sense — and When They Don't